| Sonic X

-Sonic X was an ongoing comic book series published by Archie Comics, based on the English dub of the anime of the same name.
-It began in September 2005 and was originally meant to be a four-part series.
+Sonic X was a comic book series published by Archie Comics that lasted for 40 issues, and is an adaptation of the English dub of the anime of the same name.
+It began in September 2005 and was originally meant to be a four-issue mini series.
 However, due to the positive reaction to the series' announcement, it was extended to ongoing status before the first issue premiered.
 The comic ended in December 2008 with issue #40, and was then replaced with Sonic Universe.

 Up to issue 15 of the series, it was usually written by Joe Edkin and penciled by Tim Smith III, but other pencillers such as Tracy Yardley, David Hutchinson, and Steven Butler have been featured.
 Ian Flynn wrote issues 16 and 17, although Edkin returned with issue 18.